Frequently Asked Questions

 Camper Security: Your child’s security is of utmost importance.
 Upon arrival at camp drivers will need to follow directions to our office (in Katie Hall) to check in campers.
 The drivers will be given the cabin assignment at that time.

-Anyone coming to visit a child during the camp session must check in with Linda Holland immediately upon arrival.
+Anyone coming to visit a child during the camp session must check in with the camp director immediately upon arrival.

 If your child needs to leave the campground during camp, or check out early on the closing day, you must submit a signed authorization with your Medical Form that details who will pick up your child, their relationship to the child, reason for departure, and time of return (if applicable).
 Only this preauthorized person may remove your child from the campground.